 The judge also concluded that once the shoulder dystocia was encountered during delivery, the doctor failed to respond with the requisite standard of care.
 The judge found that the initial application of the McRoberts maneuver was consistent with the standard of care.
-When that technique was not successful, however, it appears that the doctor resorted to simply pulling on J.D.’s head with force.
-The judge ruled that this was a deviation from any appropriate standard of care which caused the damage to J.D.’s nerves.
+When that technique was unsuccessful, however, the doctor resorted to pulling on J.D.’s head with force.
+The judge ruled that this deviated from any appropriate standard of care which caused the damage to J.D.’s nerves.

 The judge awarded J.D. total damages of $5,747,251 and awarded her parents another $389,985 in damages.
 The damages awarded to J.D. were broken down into the following categories:

-- Medical = $2,682,618: the judge awarded $2.6 million in damages for future medical expense based primarily on a life care plan submitted by plaintiff’s counsel.
+- Medical = $2,682,618: the judge awarded $2.6 million in damages for future medical expenses based primarily on a life care plan submitted by the plaintiff’s counsel.

 - Lost Wages = $471,047: although J.D. did not have any cognitive disabilities, the judge agreed that her disability would impact her earning ability.

-- Lost Household Production = $985,618: the judge found that J.D.’s injury would limit her ability to do things like home repairs, childcare, housekeeping, cooking, etc.
+- Lost Household Production = $985,618: the judge found that J.D.’s injury would limit her household services.
+This is a legal way to characterize things like home repairs, childcare, housekeeping, cooking, etc.

 - General Damages = $1,500,000: the judge awarded “general damages” without much description or explanation of the category.

 Like most shoulder dystocia cases, this case involved a mixture of failing to predict and avoid shoulder dystocia and then failing to respond with appropriate skill and care.
 In my opinion, however, what really doomed the defense was not reviewing the medical records.
 Reviewing a patient’s prior medical history is such a basic part of medical care.
 Practically, it is a very easy thing for a judge or jury to get their mind around.